RitamRoa/tel-eng/README.md

 - Microphone access
 - Internet connection (for translation services)

-## Note

-This is a demo version that uses the Web Speech API for speech recognition.
-For production use, you would need to:

-1. Add a proper translation API (like Google Cloud Translation API)
-2. Handle API keys and authentication
-3. Implement proper error handling and rate limiting

-## Running Locally

-Simply open the `index.html` file in your web browser.
-No server setup is required.

 ## Mobile Usage

 The application is fully responsive and works on mobile devices.
 You can: